oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 This specification introduces a new error code value for the `error` parameter of [@!RFC6750] or authentication schemes, such as [@I-D.ietf-oauth-dpop], which use the `error` parameter:

 `insufficient_user_authentication`
-:   The authentication event associated with the access token presented with the request doesn't meet the authentication requirements of the protected resource.
+:   The authentication event associated with the access token presented with the request does not meet the authentication requirements of the protected resource.

-Note: the logic through which the resource server determines that the current request doesn't meet the authentication requirements of the protected resource, and associated functionality (such as expressing, deploying and publishing such requirements) is out of scope for this document.
+Note: the logic through which the resource server determines that the current request does not meet the authentication requirements of the protected resource, and associated functionality (such as expressing, deploying and publishing such requirements) is out of scope for this document.

 Furthermore, this specification defines additional `WWW-Authenticate` auth-param values to convey the authentication requirements back to the client.